 The nonrefundable portion of the entrance fee represents a right to the resident to access future services.
 This right is deemed to be the Community's performance obligation.
-Nonrefundable entrance fees totaled \$10,782,993 and \$11,078,056 at September 30, 2023 and 2022, respectively; are recorded as deferred revenue; and are amortized into income over the actuarial life of each resident.
-The opening nonrefundable entrance fees balance at October 1, 2021 was \$10,940,661.
+Nonrefundable entrance fees totaled \$11,046,592 and \$10,782,993 at September 30, 2024 and 2023, respectively; are recorded as deferred revenue; and are amortized into income over the actuarial life of each resident.
+The opening nonrefundable entrance fees balance at October 1, 2022 was \$11,078,056.

 Under the terms of most residents' agreements, a pro rata refund of a resident's entrance fee will be made in the event the resident leaves the Community within the first 50 or 60 months of residency.
-Included in current liabilities are \$6,775,375 and \$6,113,246 of deferred entrance fees subject to the above refund provisions at September 30, 2023 and 2022, respectively.
+Included in current liabilities are \$7,389,552 and \$6,775,375 of deferred entrance fees subject to the above refund provisions at September 30, 2024 and 2023, respectively.

-The Community also offers contracts that include a 50, 75, or 90 percent refund of the entrance fee.
+Prior to October 1, 2022, the Community offered contracts that included a 50, 75, or 90 percent refund of the entrance fee.
 The refundable portion of the one-time entrance fee is treated as a current liability, with the remainder recorded as noncurrent deferred revenue.
 The Community recognizes income on the noncurrent deferred portion of the entrance fee ratably, using the actuarial life of each resident.
-Included in refundable contract liabilities are \$4,976,575 and \$5,939,206 at September 30, 2023 and 2022, respectively, for refundable entrance fees.
+Included in refundable contract liabilities are \$4,667,542 and \$4,976,575 at September 30, 2024 and 2023, respectively, for refundable entrance fees.

-Entrance fee refunds under all programs were \$1,491,875 and \$910,176 for the years ended September 30, 2023 and 2022, respectively.
+Entrance fee refunds under all programs were \$1,151,912 and \$1,491,875 for the years ended September 30, 2024 and 2023, respectively.
 Even though the refundable contract liabilities and a portion of deferred revenue are classified as current liabilities, the likelihood of actual payment of these liabilities in full within one year is remote based on the Community's experience.